Sanjaygoud009/Twitter-Sentiment-Analysis/README.md

 📬 Author
 A. Sanjay Goud
-3rd-Year B.Tech | Data Science & AI
+Final-Year B.Tech | Data Science & AI
 This project was done as part of my AI Internship at Codec Technologies